 Call us Today to Speak With an Experienced Philadelphia Criminal Defense Attorney

 Probation detainers can make it extremely difficult for defendants to fight their charges.
-Because of this, if your loved one was arrested while on probation, please call the experienced criminal defense attorneys at The Law Offices of Michael T. Van Der Veen at 215-515-6892 to set up an initial consultation.
+Because of this, if your loved one was arrested while on probation, please call the experienced criminal defense attorneys at van der Veen, Hartshorn, and Levin at 215-515-6892 to set up an initial consultation.